AhadAli123/Capstone-Project-ShopForHome-group-7/README.md

 ➢ NODE_ENV=DEVELOPEMENT

 For Payement we have used the Paypal sandbox Account which is only for development and testing purpose...
-    LOGIN ID is : ahadwipro@gmail.com
+    LOGIN ID is : create your account
-     PASSWORD is : Ahad@123
+     PASSWORD is : create your psswrd
 ****************************************************** User can perform the following actions. *************************************************

 After successfully running the project in browser.-: